I have summarized the highly recommended beaches on the East Coast into a single list of places I especially want to introduce to you.

 Lanikai Beach

-It is one of the most famous beaches in Hawaii, and many people have probably visited at least once.
+It is one of the most famous beaches in Hawaii, and many people have probably visited it at least once.

 Please fully enjoy the overwhelmingly beautiful scenery.